MaoSong2022/logger/README.md

 # Introduction
-This repoistory is a small but useful logging tool for developing.
+This repository is a small but useful logging tool for developing.
 It is originated from the Yash Prakash at towardsdatascience.com.

 I put it here for easy use.